Affarsverken/iot-startkit/README.md

 Before you begin, it is strongly recommended to upgrade the firmware of your LoPy4, you can find the update tool as well as instructions on how to perform an upgrade here:

 https://docs.pycom.io/chapter/gettingstarted/installation/firmwaretool.html

+The code examples in this repository are tested on firmware version `1.18.0`

 ### Development Environment